 The events from this list can then be transferred over to the months they occur in.
 By writing them down as you create your monthly planner pages, you will be more aware, and they won't sneak up on you (like Easter did for me this year).
 As I was wondering where the time went, I realised I knew a lot more about when the holidays were coming and when my children were still in school.
 The older I get, the quicker time seems to pass.

 The holidays can be a little overwhelming to some, so knowing they are just around the corner is an asset.

 This is a good way to keep track of your overall health.
 It should include physical, mental, emotional, spiritual (optional), and financial.
 All of these have an effect on the others, so keeping track of appointments, tests, results, and wind-down activities is important.

 My health page is still blank, but I do have full intentions to start paying more attention to it: both my health and the page.
 At this point, it is divided into two columns, and both are empty.
 On the opposite page, it is a page titled "Me Time."
 I have made a note at the top of the page to remind myself there should be at least one entry per week.
 I am guilty of not taking the time I should for myself, and that is a change I'm hoping I can make.

 5. Fun Pages

-This could be the best part of your Journal.
-Be sure to dedicate some pages for fun, such as a Doodle page, Favourite Songs, Things that Make You Happy, Places to Go and even a Garden Planner (if gardening is your thing).
+This could be the best part of your journal.
+Be sure to dedicate some pages for fun!

-My Journal is being written in with scrapbooking pens, but if you don't have pens yet, crayons will also do the trick.
-Pens are nicer, because they dry quickly and last forever (Well, almost).
-No matter your choice of writing utensil or journal style, the point is just get started.
-There are several journals available on the market, so you are sure to find one you're looking for.
+My journal is being written with scrapbooking pens, but if you don't have pens yet, crayons will also do the trick.
+Pens are nicer because they dry quickly and last forever (Well, almost).
+No matter your choice of writing utensil or journal style, the point is just to get started.
+There are several journals available on the market, so you are sure to find the one you're looking for.